lexoyo/grapesjs-user-blocks/README.md

 ## Summary

-* Plugin name: `grapesjs-user-blocks` super simple user block generator for grapesjs. it allow developers to store there components in localStorage and also in blockManager to use letter.
+* Plugin name: `grapesjs-user-blocks` super simple user block generator for grapesjs. it allow developers to store there components in localStorage and also in blockManager to use later.

 ## Download